palacaze/breathe/README.md

 Breathe in calmly and evenly as the marker sweeps the terminal from the left to the right, breathe out as the marker comes back to the left hand side.
 Repeat.
-A five minute session will have a long lasting calming effect.
+A five minute session will have a long relaxing calming effect.

 ## Usage

 `breathe.py` provides 2 parameters to tweak inhalation and exhalation durations.
 Both default to 5.5 seconds, but some may prefer slightly shorter or longer durations for each phase.
+Popular timings are 5-5, 5-6 or even 6-6.

 Halt the program with `Ctrl+C`.